Polarmods/DevX-Cracked/README.md

 -------------
 KNOWN ISSUES OF BETA:
 -------------
 - "Invalid License!"
-This is due to demo license getting banned (DevX also sometimes doesn't even issue demo license).
-Please wait for full release for offline version.
+This issue is y'all not reading the instrucions.
+USE DEMO LICENSE!!!
 - "Please restart application!"
 This happens to some people, wait for fix.
 Crack is still in beta and is working for a handful of people.

 Keep trying new license using VPN, and try on other machines or VM.